Noah-droid/segura/docs/process.md

 - Currencies we deal with currently for Payments are `USD`, `GBP` and `EUR`
 - `GBP` or `EUR` are the only currencies accepted for Bank Transfer Payment Method
 <!-- - The `redirectUrl` is a secure Segura-hosted payment page where customers enter their payment details -->
-- Redirect your user to the `redirectUrl` returned in the response of `hosted-payment` and payment initialization using `BANK_TRANSFER` as payment method
+- Redirect your user to the `redirectUrl` returned in the response of `process`, `hosted-payment` and payment initialization using `BANK_TRANSFER` as payment method
 - Always store the `reference` to check payment status later
 - Monitor the payment status endpoint to confirm successful transactions
 - Use test environment for development and testing